AdvancedResearchComputing/arc-rtd/docs/usage/faq.md

 (faq_diskquota)=
-## What does a Disk quota exceeded error mean?
+## What does a "Disk quota exceeded" error mean?

 This typically means that one of your [storage locations](storage) has exceeded the maximum allowable size.
 You will need to reduce the space consumed in order to run jobs successfully again.
+Note that the quota system for Project and Work storage on [TinkerCliffs](tinkercliffs) and [Infer](infer) can be counterintuitive in some ways, so if you are getting a "quota exceeded" error on those file systems and think you should not be, see [this description](bgfs_quota) for details and fixes.

 (faq_chgrp)=